andrefaraujo/videosearch/README.md

 **Large-Scale Video Retrieval Using Image Queries**

-Andr&eacute; Araujo ([stanford.edu/~afaraujo](http://stanford.edu/~afaraujo), afaraujo@stanford.edu)
-In collaboration with Jason Chaves, David Chen and Haricharan Lakshman
-Image, Video and Multimedia Systems Group, Stanford University
+By Andr&eacute; Araujo, in collaboration with Jason Chaves, David Chen and Haricharan Lakshman Image, Video and Multimedia Systems Group, Stanford University

 This project currently contains code for